 We’ve been having lots of conversations recently with customers, community members and Microsoft about providing secure access to information and documents contained within Office 365 and how to secure documents at REST where there is a requirement to distribute outside of an organisation’s Office 365 tenant.

 There are already well-documented features within the Microsoft Office client applications which enable sections / resources to be protected, however what happens where you simply want to redact the content, and what happens where you want to redact the content across multiple different file formats including Microsoft Office File Formats?

-By combining Microsoft Flow’s native or Encodian’s advanced PDF conversion actions, we’re able to provide document redaction for 70+ different file formats, allowing redaction rules to be easily applied to documents.
+By combining Microsoft Power Automate’s native or Encodian’s advanced PDF conversion actions, we’re able to provide document redaction for 70+ different file formats, allowing redaction rules to be easily applied to documents.